Department of Curriculum and Instruction

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter

-This course provides information about instruction in the elementary content areas with emphasis on the effective use of textbooks and tradebooks.
-Course topics include: nature and purpose of content instruction and reading, text selection, use of tradebooks, comprehension, inquiry learning and problem solving, and assessment and meeting individual needs in content reading.
+This course provides information about instruction in the middle grades (4-8) content areas with emphasis on the effective use of textbooks, high quality instructional materials, tradebooks, and open educational resources.
+Course topics include: nature and purpose of content instruction and reading, text selection, curriculum implementation, comprehension, inquiry learning and problem solving, assessment, and meeting individual needs in content reading.
 As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
 Prerequisite: Admittance to Educator Preparation Program and 2.75 overall GPA and Departmental approval.

 RDG 4315.
 Critical Media Literacy for Educators.